Hoogly/hoogly.github.io/src/content/blog/pulse-checks-vs-annual-surveys-2025.md

 Download the data sheet or book a friendly 30‑minute demo—we'll show you how conversational pulses work and, if you like, fire off a pilot survey to your team.

 Could you suggest a morning in the next week or so when you might be available?
-Or, if it's easier, feel free to lock in a time via my calendar: [https://calendly.com/hoogly/mohit-midha](https://calendly.com/hoogly/mohit-midha)
+Or, if it's easier, feel free to [lock in a time via my calendar](https://calendly.com/hoogly/mohit-midha).

 **Let's turn listening into action together.**